Stripped KE Arms KP-15 Polymer Lower Receiver

 • Holes at the front of the stock for QD socket inserts for more sling attachment options

 • The KP-15 receiver uses a Carbine buffer and spring.
+Do NOT use anything other than standard carbine buffers and round springs or the JP SCSS in the KP-15.

 • The front lugs where the upper receiver attaches are intentionally snug.
 The upper should be pushed down in place from the top between the lugs.
 The rear take down pin may need to be tapped in and out with a hammer depending on upper fit.